satoru-gojo-yuji/Java8_Featuers/04_Predefine_Fun._Interface.md

 ### Predicate

+- Predicate is a predefind functional interface.
 - It is used to perform some conditional check and returen true or false.
 - Predicate having the test() method which is used to invok the lambda expression.
+- If we have a lambda which check reterun ture or false then we can invoke that lambda usign predicate functional interface.

 **Ex.
 Check weather given no. greater then 20 or not.**